soskayla/KendrickLamarEras/README.md

 # KendrickLamarEras
 Designed and built a responsive webpage using HTML CSS and Javascript to bring life to my favorite artist Kendrick Lamar.
 My process is documented here to show how I designed these sites and used user feedback to improve my webpage.
+In this project, we chose a topic or person that we were fans of.
+For this topic, I chose Kendrick Lamamr and took a simplistic approach to designing a website based on his music eras.